Syria granted conditional return to Arab League

 A White House National Security Council representative told The National the Biden administration was “encouraged to see the joint communique mention many priorities that we and our partners share”.

-The White House said it was particularly pleased that the communique emphasised UN Security Council Resolution 2254 of 2015, which aimed to create an internationally recognised bid for peace in Syria.
+The White House said it was particularly pleased that the communique emphasised UN Security Council Resolution 2254.